-- (11) The supply of a video recording otherwise than for reward, being a supply made for the purpose only of supplying it to a person who previously made an exempted supply of the recording, is also an exempted supply. - (12) Nothing in this Article shall be deemed to exempt in any circumstances the supply of a video recording described in this Article to a child under eighteen years of age.
+- (9) The supply of a video recording for the purpose of submitting a video work contained in the recording for the issue of a classification certificate or otherwise only for purposes of arrangements made by the designated authority is an exempted supply. - (10) The supply of a video recording with a view only to its use in training for or carrying on any medical occupation is an exempted supply. - (11) The supply of a video recording otherwise than for reward, being a supply made for the purpose only of supplying it to a person who previously made an exempted supply of the recording, is also an exempted supply. - (12) Nothing in this Article shall be deemed to exempt in any circumstances the supply of a video recording described in this Article to a child under 18 years of age.

-Power of Committee to alter classification, etc
+4 Power of Minister to alter classification, etc.

-- (1) Where the Committee is satisfied that it is necessary to do so in order to protect children and young persons from exposure to material suitable only in the opinion of the Committee for adults, the Committee may require the statement on the classification certificate to be altered as to the persons by whom it is suitable for viewing. - (2) Where the Committee requires any such alteration as is referred to in paragraph (1) to be made, it shall also require such alterations as it thinks fit and in such manner as it thinks fit to be made to the labelling of the video recording, spool, case or other thing on or in which the video recording is kept. - (3) References in this Law to "classification certificate" and to requirements imposed by regulations made by the Secretary of State under section 8 of the Video Recordings Act 1984, of the United Kingdom, shall apply mutatis mutandis to any alteration required by the Committee to be made under this Article to any classification certificate or label.
+- (1) Where the Minister is satisfied that it is necessary to do so in order to protect children and young persons from exposure to material suitable only in the opinion of the Minister for adults, the Minister may require the statement on the classification certificate to be altered as to the persons by whom it is suitable for viewing. - (2) Where the Minister requires any such alteration as is referred to in paragraph (1) to be made, he or she shall also require such alterations as he or she thinks fit and in such manner as he or she thinks fit to be made to the labelling of the video recording, spool, case or other thing on or in which the video recording is kept. - (3) References in this Law to "classification certificate" and to requirements imposed by regulations made by the Secretary of State under section 8 of the Video Recordings Act 1984, of the United Kingdom, shall apply mutatis mutandis to any alteration required by the Minister to be made under this Article to any classification certificate or label.

-Supplying video recording of unclassified work
+5 Supplying video recording of unclassified work

-(1) A person who supplies or offers to supply a video recording containing a video work in respect of which no classification certificate has been issued is guilty of an offence unless -

-- (a) the supply is, or would if it took place be, an exempted supply; or - (b) the video work is an exempted work. - (2) It is a defence to a charge of committing an offence under this Article to prove - (a) that the accused neither knew nor had reasonable grounds to believe that the classification certificate contained the statement concerned: - (b) that the accused believed on reasonable grounds that the video work concerned or, if the video recording contained more than one work to which the charge relates, each of the works was an exempted work; or - (c) that the accused believed on reasonable grounds that the supply was, or would if it took place be, an exempted supply by virtue of paragraph (4) or (5) of Article 3 of this Law. - (3) For the purposes of this Article, a video recording containing a video work in respect of which a classification certificate has been issued that the work is to be shown only in a licensed sex shop, shall be deemed to be a video work in respect of which no classification certificate has been issued.
+- (1) A person who supplies or offers to supply a video recording containing a video work in respect of which no classification certificate has been issued is guilty of an offence unless - - (a) the supply is, or would if it took place be, an exempted supply; or - (b) the video work is an exempted work. - (2) It is a defence to a charge of committing an offence under this Article to prove - (a) that the accused neither knew nor had reasonable grounds to believe that the classification certificate contained the statement concerned; - (b) that the accused believed on reasonable grounds that the video work concerned or, if the video recording contained more than one work to which the charge relates, each of the works was an exempted work; or - (c) that the accused believed on reasonable grounds that the supply was, or would if it took place be, an exempted supply by virtue of Article 3(4) or (5). - (3) For the purposes of this Article, a video recording containing a video work in respect of which a classification certificate has been issued that the work is to be shown only in a licensed sex shop, shall be deemed to be a video work in respect of which no classification certificate has been issued.

-Possession of video recording of unclassified work for the purposes of supply
+6 Possession of video recording of unclassified work for the purposes of supply